What's HappeningJanuary 19, 2016

 Around the Refuge

 Sign up for FREE ranger-led tours of the Great Bay National Wildlife Refuge.
-To see the latest monthly schedule, clink on the link below.August & September Public Programs
+To see the latest monthly schedule, clink on the link below.Free Programs in February, 2016

 The 1000+ acre Great Bay National Wildlife Refuge is the largest parcel of protected conservation land on Great Bay.
 The refuge has many habitats including oak-hickory forest, grasslands, shrub thickets, fresh and saltwater wetlands, and open water habitats where wild plants and animals thrive.
 Two trails provide the public with an opportunity to explore and experience this special place.Plan Your Visit